Nonlinear Impulse Response Functions and Local Projections: Nonlinear Autoregressive Representation of a Markov Process

-where $W$ is a multivariate Brownian motion with $\mathbb{V}[dW(\tau)]=Id. d\tau$.
+where $W$ is a Brownian motion with $\mathbb{V}[dW(\tau)]=d\tau$.
 The diffusion equation \eqref{diffusion} is the analogue of the conditionally Gaussian model written in an infinitesimal time unit.
-For $n=1$, this class of time discretized diffusion contains the Gaussian AR(1) process, the autoregressive gamma (ARG) process, that is the time discretized Cox, Ingersoll, Ross process [Cox, Ingersoll, Ross (1985)], or the time discretized Jacobi process [Karlin, Taylor (1981) and Gour\'ieroux, Jasiak (2006) for its extension to the multivariate framework], with values in $(-\infty,+\infty),(0,+\infty),(0,1)$, respectively.
+The class of time discretized diffusion contains the Gaussian AR(1) process, the autoregressive gamma (ARG) process, that is the time discretized Cox, Ingersoll, Ross process [Cox, Ingersoll and Ross (1985)], or the time discretized Jacobi process [Karlin and Taylor (1981), Gour\'ieroux and Jasiak (2009)], with values in $(-\infty,+\infty),(0,+\infty),(0,1)$, respectively.
+This is easily extended to the multivariate framework, including stochastic volatility models [Hull and White (1987), Heston (1993)] and the Wishart Autoregressive models (WAR) [Gour\'ieroux, Jasiak and Sufana (2009)].